FluxCapacitor2/todo/README.md

 # `todo`

-A simple todo app built with Next.js, Prisma, tRPC, and TailwindCSS.
+A simple todo app built with Next.js, Prisma, GraphQL, and TailwindCSS.

 ## Features